-If approved by our stockholders, the 2015 Plan will be amended as set forth in the First Amendment to the Amended and Restated Newpark Resources, Inc. 2015 Employee Equity Incentive Plan, effective May 23, 2019 (the "Amendment"), a copy of which is attached hereto as Appendix A. The Amendment increases the number of shares of our common stock available for awards under the 2015 Plan by 2,000,000 to a total of 14,300,000 shares, with approximately 3,700,000 available for future awards.
+If approved by our stockholders, the 2015 Plan will be amended as set forth in the Second Amendment to the Amended and Restated Newpark Resources, Inc. 2015 Employee Equity Incentive Plan, effective May 23, 2019 (the "Amendment"), a copy of which is attached hereto as Appendix A. The Amendment (i) increases the number of shares of our common stock available for awards under the 2015 Plan by 1,000,000 to a total of 15,300,000 shares, with approximately 2,800,000 available for future awards (ii) extends the term of 2015 Plan to ten years from the effective date of the amendment, (iii) extends the existing prohibition on the payment of dividends on unvested awards to apply to all awards, and (iv) provides for the accelerated vesting of awards in the event of death or disability.